The Plastics SSN, founded in 2006, is an Arts Council England recognised Subject Specialist Network.

 - Ray Bush, Society of Plastics Engineers and Worshipful Company of Horners

-- Brenda Keneghan, Polymer Scientist, formerly Victoria and Albert Museum
+- Dr Brenda Keneghan, Polymer Scientist, formerly Victoria and Albert Museum

-- Susan Lambert, Museum of Design in Plastics, Arts University Bournemouth (Convener)
+- Prof Susan Lambert, Chief Curator, Museum of Design in Plastics, Arts University Bournemouth (PSSN Convener)

-- Susan Mossman, Plastics Historical Society (Chair) and Research Associate, Science Museum, London
+- Dr Susan Mossman, Chair of Plastics Historical Society and Research Associate, Science Museum Group

-- Jacqui Ready, Conservator, formerly Hampshire County Council Museum and Archives Service
+- Jacqui Ready, Conservator, formerly Hampshire County Council Museum and Archives Service, currently freelance

 - Vicky Singleton, Conservation Manager, IWM Duxford

-Membership is open to all collections of plastics, public and private; to archives with material relevant to plastics; and to societies in the plastics subject areas.
+Membership is open to all who have an interest in plastics in collections, public and private; to those managing archives with material relevant to plastics; and to members of societies in the plastics subject areas.

 The inaugural meeting was held on 13 December 2006 at the Design Museum, London.
 Activity is dependent on project funding.
 To date the Plastics SSN has made three resources: